Landscape Design

 How to Plan a Sprinkler System Layout

-Spray heads yeild a high volume of water in a short period of time; the average application rate is 1.5 to 1.7 inches per hour.
+Spray heads yield a high volume of water in a short period of time; the average application rate is 1.5 to 1.7 inches per hour.
 Spray heads either pop up from underground when the system is activated, or they sport stationary heads on a pipe fitting above ground.
 Spray heads work best on small areas, such as flower beds, shrubs or turf; they are also best suited for flat lots and sandy soils.
 If used on sloped lots or clay soils, the large amounts of water being delivered don't have time to soak in.
-A series of short watering times with pauses between will give the water more time ot soak in.
+A series of short watering times with pauses between will give the water more time to soak in.
 The common spray patterns are quarter, half or full circles; although they can also be arranged to cover rectangle and square areas.

 Rotor heads are best suited to large areas, and they apply water more uniformly than do spray heads.
 They have a lower application rate of 0.6 to 0.8 inches per hour; the slower application rate is well suited to all soil types and requires less cycling.
 Rotor head styles include impact or gear-driven.
 They spray in partial or full circles, and they can be adjusted to various angles.